There's no good reason to ban marijuana, but there are seven bad reasons to ban marijuana—and so far, for almost a century, they've worked.

 People tend to be comfortable with the status quo--and the status quo, for nearly a century, has been a literal or de facto federal ban on marijuana.

-A much better argument for marijuana legalization, from my vantage point, would go more like this: "It makes some people happy, and it doesn't seem to be any more dangerous than alcohol.
+A much better argument for marijuana legalization, from my vantage point, might go more like this: "It makes some people happy, and it doesn't seem to be any more dangerous than alcohol.
 Do we really want to go around putting people in prison and destroying their lives over this?"